hyunyoung2/hyunyoung2.github.io/_posts/NaturalLanguageProcessing/Papers/Text2SQL/2024-04-05-Recent_advances_in_Text2SQL.md

 They group encoding methods into five categories as shown in Table 2.

+ - **Ecnode Type Method** indicates that a token in the quesion mapping a type embedding to recognize entities and nubers in questions.
+ - **Graph-based Method** utilizes the rich structural information of database schemas with graph neural network.
+ - **Self-attention** indicates attention technique to be aware of a certain of information.
+ - **Adpat PLM** indicates leveraging the knowledge in pre-trained language models (PLMs) to better align PLM with the text-to-SQL task.
+ - **Pre-training** propose different pre-training objectives for Text2SQL task.

 ![Deng et al., Coling 2022](/img/Image/NaturalLanguageProcessing/Papers/Text2SQL/2024-04-05-Recent_advances_in_Text2SQL/Recent_text2SQL_advances_table2.png)

 The following is typical mtehods used for decoding in text-to-SQL.

 ![Deng et al., Coling 2022](/img/Image/NaturalLanguageProcessing/Papers/Text2SQL/2024-04-05-Recent_advances_in_Text2SQL/Recent_text2SQL_advances_table3.png)

+The following is the summary of metrics, datasets that use these metrics, and their potentional error cases.

 ![Deng et al., Coling 2022](/img/Image/NaturalLanguageProcessing/Papers/Text2SQL/2024-04-05-Recent_advances_in_Text2SQL/Recent_text2SQL_advances_table4.png)